WLNE-TV: Local programming

-The longest-running program on channel 6 is TV Mass from the Roman Catholic Diocese of Fall River, which began in 1963.
+The longest-running program on channel 6 was TV Mass from the Roman Catholic Diocese of Fall River, which began in 1963.
 Produced by WLNE, the show was originally aired Sundays at 8 a.m.
 It is normally taped at the chapel of Bishop Stang High School in Dartmouth, Massachusetts.
 Easter Mass and Christmas Mass are normally taped at St. Mary's Cathedral in Fall River, Massachusetts.
-As of 2011, the masses are independently produced and continue to air on WLNE, with the weekly mass at 11 a.m. on Sundays and the Easter and Christmas Mass at 11:30 a.m. and noon respectively.
+As of 2011, the masses were independently produced and continued to air on WLNE, with the weekly mass at 11 a.m. on Sundays and the Easter and Christmas Mass at 11:30 a.m. and noon respectively.
+In December 2025, the Diocese of Fall River announced that it would discontinue the TV Mass at the end of the year.
+The final mass was broadcast on December 28, 2025.

 Prior to its host's retirement, the longest running program on WLNE was The Truman Taylor Show.
 The Sunday morning public affairs program debuted very early in 1963.
 Numerous politicians appeared on the show, including two U.S. presidents.
 In late 2005, Truman Taylor taped his final show.
 He is now a featured op-ed columnist for the Providence Journal.
-In early 2006, ABC6 News On the Record replaced Truman Taylor, with Jim Hummel hosting the program until his departure from the station in July 2008.
+In early 2006, ABC 6 News On the Record replaced Truman Taylor, with Jim Hummel hosting the program until his departure from the station in July 2008.
 Following his departure, On the Record was temporarily taken off-the-air and replaced with infomercials.
 The show returned in October 2008 with John DeLuca and former Providence mayor Buddy Cianci as co-hosts.
 Cianci would host the show solo from May 2011 until his death in January 2016.
 Another hiatus would follow.